-My kids always roll their eyes but they know better than to squint them and call bullshttt when I tell my stories.
+My kids always roll their eyes but they know better than to squint and call bullshttt when I tell my stories.
 They know the truth: that I am a living, breathing product of the (legendary) Unsupervised Generation.
 I drank in junior high school.
 I hitchhiked.
 I rode public transportation before friends taught me how to drive.
 I smoked.
 I cut class.
 I snuck in.
 I snuck out.
-I pretty much did unscrupulous things every chance I got.
+I did unscrupulous things every chance I got.

 My mother knew none of this.

 I also did my homework without being told, got myself to school (and work and EVERYwhere else) without help and filled out college applications without so much as a sniff of curiosity from my mother.
 I likewise ate what was prepared, picked up after myself and made sure to disagree with her in my head or into my pillow rather than unleash a fate far worse than my imagination could ever muster.

 Despite the lack of assistance (or Uber) it was not a hard life.
 If I’m being completely honest, it was fondly enjoyable even (you don’t say) without the internet.
 It seems my generation was adulting before there was even a trendy term for it and I don’t remember anyone ever complaining about it.
 There were fun times (drinking age = 18 = #seriously) and scary moments (drinking age = 18 = #seriously) and there was no shortage of regrets or mistakes or lessons learned.

 Oddly enough, I grew into a mom who knows where her children are most of the time.
 Kind of a weird paradox, I know.